Quick succotash recipe helps you enjoy corn and beans in a jiffy.

 Having picked and shucked the ear of corn, and podded the lima beans, it takes about twenty-minutes from start to finish to complete this quick succotash recipe.

 Our newsletter is entitled "create a cyan zone" at your home, preserving both yourself, the family and Mother Earth for future generations.
 We promise not to spam you with daily emails promoting various products.
 You may get an occasional nudge to buy one of my books.

 How to grow corn is not a lesson that any country bumpkin will need, but perhaps you're an urban dweller like me with a large vegetable garden.

-Not many foods beat a fresh ear of corn straight from the garden, either in terms of taste or health.
+Not many foods beat a fresh ear of corn straight from the garden, either in terms of taste or satiety.
 Three days old from the green grocer and you have something very dull.

 Growing limas may be more mysterious, but in fact it's no more difficult that pole beans; they just have a long growing season, and you have to be patient.

 I prefer the pole beans as they are more prolific, easier on the back to pick and the hens won't get to the pods before you do.
 Plant them along a fence or on a wigwam of canes.